pejakovic/obsidian-convert-katex-to-mathjax/README.md

-# Obsidian Plugin: Convert KaTeX to LaTeX
+# Obsidian Plugin: Convert KaTeX to MathJax

-A simple plugin for [Obsidian](https://obsidian.md) that converts KaTeX notation to LaTeX, ensuring seamless use of mathematical expressions copied from sources like OpenAI's ChatGPT.
+A simple plugin for [Obsidian](https://obsidian.md) that converts KaTeX notation to MathJax, ensuring seamless use of mathematical expressions copied from sources like OpenAI's ChatGPT.

 ---

 ## **Why This Plugin?**

-  ChatGPT and other platforms often render mathematical expressions using [**KaTeX**](https://katex.org), while Obsidian uses [**LaTeX**](https://www.latex-project.org) for mathematical notation.
+  ChatGPT and other platforms often render mathematical expressions using [**KaTeX**](https://katex.org), while Obsidian uses [**MathJax**](https://www.mathjax.org) for mathematical notation.
 This discrepancy can lead to formatting issues when copying and pasting content.

-This plugin eliminates the hassle by automatically converting KaTeX expressions to LaTeX, making it easier to integrate ChatGPT-generated content or other KaTeX-based math into your Obsidian vault.
+This plugin eliminates the hassle by automatically converting KaTeX expressions to MathJax, making it easier to integrate ChatGPT-generated content or other KaTeX-based math into your Obsidian vault.

 ---